Meet the Top 101 in Crypto

 Lutnick’s firm, Cantor Fitzgerald, is already building a Bitcoin financing model, treating BTC like a commodity that can be hoarded and lent out—similar to precious metals and energy resources.

-His involvement suggests that Bitcoin could be seriously considered as part of the sovereign wealth fund’s long-term investment strategy.
+His involvement suggests that Bitcoin could be considered part of the sovereign wealth fund’s long-term investment strategy.

 While no official decision has been made, the mere possibility of the U.S. adding Bitcoin to its reserves would mark a historic moment for cryptocurrency, further legitimizing it as a strategic global asset.